hoytech/quadrable/README.md

 If you need to access a value multiple times, it is preferable to store the result in memory so you don't need to call `Quadrable.get()` multiple times (which is [expensive](#gas-usage)).

+When using [integer keys](#integer-keys), do not hash the keys.
+Instead, use the `Quadrable.encodeInt()` function:

+    (bool found, bytes memory val) = Quadrable.get(rootNodeAddr, Quadrable.encodeInt(myInt));

+#### put

-Finally, you can modify the tree with `Quadrable.put()`.
+You can modify the tree with `Quadrable.put()`.
 This will return a new `rootNodeAddr`, which you should use to overwrite the old root node address (since it is no longer valid):

     rootNodeAddr = Quadrable.put(rootNodeAddr, keyHash, "new val");

 `Quadrable.getNodeHash()` can now be used to retrieve the updated root incorporating your modifications:

     bytes32 newTrustedRoot = Quadrable.getNodeHash(rootNodeAddr);

+Similar to get, if using integer keys then use the `Quadrable.encodeInt()` function instead of hashing the keys.

+#### push

+If the partial tree created is [pushable](#pushable-logs) then you can use `Quadrable.push()` to append new items:

+    rootNodeAddr = Quadrable.push(rootNodeAddr, "new val");

+Note that when pushing no key is required.
+It adds it using the next pushable index as the key and updates this index.

+You can retrieve the number of elements in the log by calling `length` (which just returns the next pushable index or 0 if not set):

+    uint256 totalItems = Quadrable.length(rootNodeAddr);